pluu2/JaxNetwork/README.md

 ----

 - The optimizer used in the basic implementation is SGD.
-- I have coded a much more barebones implementation of a ANN with VMAP.
-It will be uploaded soon.
+- ~~I have coded a much more barebones implementation of a ANN with VMAP.
+It will be uploaded soon.~~
+- A barebones implementation of MNIST is uploaded.
+I ran into an issue with a OOM warning on GPU.
+According to Jax documentation it happens when you import tensorflow with GPU enabled.
+Tf automatically allocates memory.
+Since the example only uses tf to dataload mnist, I have forced tf to utilize CPU only.

 ### To do:
 [ ] Difficulty in implementing VMAP within class objects.
 I am sure I do not understand how VMAP works.
 Attempt to implement VMAP to allow batching.